Football Battalion: 23rd (Service Battalion)

 A second football battalion, the 23rd (Service) Battalion was formed in June 1915.
 Former Tottenham Hotspur and Clapton Orient footballer Alan Haig-Brown was appointed commanding officer in September 1916.

 The 23rd was assigned to the 123rd Brigade, part of the 41st Division.

 Legacy

 A memorial to the Football Battalion was unveiled in 2010 in Longueval, France.
 It was attended by members of the Football Supporters' Federation and representatives of more than 20 clubs.
 It had been paid for through donations received from football supporters having been promoted by former professional footballer and SAS soldier Phil Stant.
 The ceremony was conducted by Father Owen Beament of Millwall and a two-minute silence was initiated by Gareth Ainsworth.

-A granite memorial to the three Clapton Orient players who died in the Battle of the Somme whilst members of the battalion was unveiled in 2011, located in Northern France.
+A granite memorial to the three Clapton Orient players who died in the Battle of the Somme whilst members of the battalion was unveiled in 2011, located in the village of Flers, Northern France.
 Over 200 Leyton Orient supporters travelled for the unveiling, which commemorated the lives of Richard McFadden, William Jonas and George Scott.
+A second memorial to commemorate the Clapton Orient side that served on the Somme, was installed and dedicated at the National Memorial Arboretum on Sunday, 23 October 2022.
+The memorial was unveiled by former O's captain Dean Smith and Stephen Jenkins, chairman of the O's Somme Memorial Fund.